beamline/docs/docs/pybeamline.md

 ### Mappers and mining algorithms

-The current version of Beamline supports some mappers too, which allow to change the shape of the stream in order to consume different events.
-In ReactiveX there are two main types of map operators: [`map`](https://reactivex.io/documentation/operators/map.html) and [`flatMap`](https://reactivex.io/documentation/operators/flatmap.html).
-The former maps all events into new events, the latter can also merge some of the events together.
+pyBeamline comes with some mining algorithms, which are essentially instantiations of [`map`](https://reactivex.io/documentation/operators/map.html) and [`flatMap`](https://reactivex.io/documentation/operators/flatmap.html) operators.
+This section reports some detail on these.

+#### Mining techniques

-In the core of the pyBeamline library there are few mappers/mining algorithms implemented:
+In the core of the pyBeamline library, currently, there is only one mining algorithm implemented:

 ??? note "Details on `infinite_size_directly_follows_mapper`"
     An algorithm that transforms each pair of consequent event appearing in the same case as a directly follows operator (generating a tuple with the two event names).
 This mapper is called *infinite* because it's memory footprint will grow as the case ids grow.